pipego/plugin-filter/README.md

 ## Usage

-- `NodeName`: Checks if a Task spec node name matches the current node.
+- `plugin/nodename.go`: Checks if a Task spec node name matches the current node.
-- `NodeResourcesFit`: Checks if the node has all the resources that the Task is requesting.
+- `plugin/noderesourcesfit.go`: Checks if the node has all the resources that the Task is requesting.
-- `NodeSelector`: Checks if a Task spec node label matches the current node.
+- `plugin/nodeselector.go`: Checks if a Task spec node label matches the current node.
-- `NodeUnschedulable`: Filters out nodes that have .spec.unschedulable set to true.
+- `plugin/nodeunschedulable.go`: Filters out nodes that have .spec.unschedulable set to true.